SoftwareUnderstanding/software_types/README.md

 development which allows for descripting Web APIs, though not a subtype of ``schema:SoftwareApplication``.

+**Disclaimer**: this work aims to create a profile that may be incorportated into codemeta or schema.org.
+The profile has persistent identifiers, but, if standardized, the classes and properties defined here may be absorved into other intiatives.

+## Software types profile: Classes

 We define the following additional vocabulary to describe software based on interface type, most are a subclass of `schema:SoftwareApplication`.

 * ``CommandLineApplication`` - A software application offering a command-line interface
 * ``DesktopApplication`` - A software application offering a graphical user interface on the desktop
+* ``NotebookApplication`` - A web application in the form of a notebook (e.g. Jupyter Notebook, R Notebook) or data story.
+* ``ServerApplication`` - A software application running as a daemon providing a service, either locally or over a network, running in the background.
+* ``SoftwareImage`` - A software application in the form of an image (such as a container image or virtual machine image) that distributes the application along with its wider dependency context.
+* ``SoftwareLibrary`` - A software application offering an Application Programming Interface (API) for developers.
+* ``SoftwarePackage`` - A software application in the form of a package for any particular package manager.
+It distributes the application but not necessarily its wider dependency context.
 * ``TerminalApplication`` - A software application offering a terminal text-based user interface (e.g. ncurses)

-* ``SoftwareLibrary`` - A software application offering an Application Programming Interface (API) for developers.
-* ``SoftwareImage`` - A software application in the form of an image (such as a container image or virtual machine image), distributes the application along with its wider dependency context.
-* ``SoftwarePackage`` - A software application in the form of a package for any particular package manager, distributes the application but not its wider dependency context.
-* ``NotebookApplication`` - A web application in the form of a notebook (e.g. Jupyter Notebook, R Notebook) or data story.
+## Software types profile: Properties

+### Executable name
+The name of the executable within a certain run-time context (e.g. an executable filename or name of an importable module).
+Examples of this property are shown in the code snippets A and B.

+It should typically not contain any platform/runtime-specific extensions (``.exe``,``.so``,``.dll``,``.dylib``,``.py``, ``.sh``).

-## How are these software types used with codemeta?
+## How are software types terms used with codemeta?

 Codemeta, building upon schema.org, describes software metadata focused on the software's source code (`schema:SoftwareSourceCode`).
 We call the various